|

 Instructions

-1. Heat your filtered water to almost boiling.
+• Heat filtered water to almost boiling.

 DIY Hydrating Magnesium Oil (with less sting!) - Adding Water and Magnesium - Scratch Mommy